-This license agreement requires us to pay annual license and patent prosecution and maintenance fees and royalty payments that vary based on product sales and services that are covered by the MSSM patent applications, as well as for any revenues received from sublicensing.
-Any drug candidates that we develop, including any drug rescue NCEs, will only require royalty payments to the extent they require the practice of the licensed technology.
+This license agreement requires us to pay annual license fees, patent prosecution and maintenance fees and royalty payments that vary based on product sales and services that are covered by the MSSM patent rights, as well fees for sublicensing.
+Any drug candidates that we develop, including any drug rescue NCEs, will only require royalty payments to the extent, if any, they require the practice of the licensed technology.
 To the extent we incur royalty payment obligations from other business activities, the royalty payments are subject to anti-stacking provisions which reduce our payments by a percentage of any royalty payments or fees paid to third parties who have licensed necessary intellectual property to us.
 The license agreement will remain in force for the life of the patents so long as neither party terminates the agreement for cause (i) due to a material breach or default in performance of any provision of the agreement that is not cured within 60 days or (ii) in the case of failure to pay amounts due within 30 days.